-Expand participatory philanthropy practices to include participation in multiple phases of your work
+Expand participatory philanthropy practices to include participation in multiple phases of your work about grants independently of funders.

 Expand participatory philanthropy practices to include participation in multiple phases of your work beyond just making decisions about grants.
 Incorporate the process and the ethos of participation beyond your grantmaking.